texttechnologylab/textimager-corpus2wiki/README.md

 Visit "localhost/index.php/Special:AllPages" to see a list of links to your files - click on any of them to access the analyzed text and visualizations.

+## Known Bugs
+We are aware that sometimes when setting up a wiki for the first time, the connection with the MariaDB Container reporst connection issues and is not setup up properly.After the initial docker compose up it is also only possible to setup the credentials by hand.

+This Bug actually stems from the first time the MariaDB and Wiki-Container are initialised.In this process it seaams the timezone configuration delays the inital setup and if the user is impationed and aborts the setup,everything has to be set by hand.
+However the solution to this problem is very easy,just wait.At some point the DB seams to notice the error and fixes it by itself depending on the machine 10 - 15 min.But this only works in the inital up, after that the containers are "configured" and load that as default.After that the rest of the setup is done without an human intervention as usual.

+This Bug atleast exists on win 10 pro 1909,Debian 10 and Ubuntu 18.10.

+## Given Config
+A small note on the configuration regarding the internal network of the setup.
+The used inter network driver is the bridge driver,however other drivers should also be possible.
+Given that we desire to give as many people as possible access to the software we will stick to the bridge driver for compability reasons,atleast for now.

 ## Legal
 (c)2018 [Text Technology Lab](https://www.texttechnologylab.org), Goethe University Frankfurt